-The European Union has equivalence arrangements with several third countries to facilitate the exchange of organic products.
-These arrangements enable European consumers to choose from a wide range of organic products whilst providing export opportunities for EU producers.
+The European Union (EU) has recognised several third countries as having equivalent organic production rules and control systems.
+Some third countries have also recognised the EU as equivalent through equivalence arrangements.
+These recognitions and arrangements enable European consumers to choose from a wide range of organic products whilst providing export opportunities for EU producers.

-Trade opportunities depend on the specific arrangement the European Union has with each third country:
+Trade opportunities depend on the specific arrangement the EU has with each third country.

-Certifying organic product for export to the EU
+Certifying organic production for export to the EU

-The European Union has accepted control authorities or control bodies for certifying organic production outside the Union according to equivalent production rules.
+The European Union recognises control authorities or control bodies for certifying organic production outside the Union according to equivalent production rules.

-These authorities or bodies are authorised to issue documentary evidence attesting that organic products and organic operators comply with organic rules equivalent to those of the EU as well as certificates of inspection for export of organic products to the EU.
+These authorities or bodies are authorised to issue documentary evidence attesting that organic products and organic operators comply with organic rules equivalent to those of the EU as well as certificates of inspection for import of organic products into the EU.
 Please contact individual control bodies for more information.